Erskine Village: Late 1980s1990s: Decline

 Tenancy continued to decline throughout 2001, and by the end of the year, MassMutual had yet to find a buyer.
 National Properties of Los Angeles had turned down the property due to its price, and Schottenstein Realty of Columbus, Ohio (who at the time owned the Value City department store chain) had also declined to purchase the property for undisclosed reasons.
 By March 2002, local real estate developer Donald Cressy had expressed interest in buying the mall.
 By September 2002, the mall was purchased by a partnership of two developers: Kite Realty of Indianapolis and Kimco Realty of Jericho, New York.
-Kimco Realty had previously purchased the former Montgomery Ward building after that chain filed for bankruptcy; Montgomery Ward had previously owned its building as opposed to leasing it from the mall.
+Kimco Realty had previously purchased the former Montgomery Ward building after that chain filed for bankruptcy.
+This was possible due to Montgomery Ward owning its building at the mall, as opposed to the standard practice at the time of anchor stores leasing their properties from the mall owner.
 The sale to Kimco and Kite was completed in July 2003, by which point Schottenstein Realty had once again joined as a partner in the redevelopment.
 The three companies then proposed the first step of renovation, which would involve demolishing the former Montgomery Ward for a relocation of Target; the rest of the mall would then stay open until 2004.
 Under these plans, the redeveloped property would become a power center named Erskine Village.

 By the end of 2003, Scottsdale Mall had approximately 40 tenants left including the theater, comedy club, and a number of local stores.
 Demolition and closure of last remaining tenants progressed throughout 2004, continuing with the former Target store.
 Only a small portion of the interior mall remained open for the six stores still in operation at the time.
 These were a Mexican restaurant, a hair salon, a nail salon, GNC, GameStop, and RadioShack.